sleighzy/k3s-traefik-forward-auth-openid-connect/README.md

 and their values based on the configuration in the [001-config.yaml] file in this repository.

+### Middlewares

+The forward authentication middleware can be configured at a "global" level, for example within the same namespace as the Traefik deployment.
+This can then be referenced by ingress/ingressroutes in other namespaces.

+In Traefik v2.3 a change was made so that by default it was not possible to reference resources in other namespaces.
+To enable this the Traefik `providers.kubernetescrd.allowCrossNamespace` configuration property needs to be set to a value of `true`.
+If this is not set to `true` then ingresses in other namespaces will not be able to reference this "global" middleware.

 ### Deployment

 Apply the manifests in order (prefixed by number) to install the secrets,